utilizable/supervisord-exporter/README.md

 # Supervisord Exporter - Docker Image

 The **Supervisor Exporter** is a Go application designed to collect process status information from the Supervisor process control system and expose it as Prometheus metrics.
-This allows you to monitor the state of processes managed by Supervisor.

 All credit goes to the original creator of [Supervisord Exporter](https://github.com/salimd/supervisord_exporter) - [salmid](https://github.com/salimd).
 I'm here only to dockerized it :)